Types of dental insurance plans.

 Some PPO's offer an "open" panel option.

-Some plans will allow you to receive dental treatment from a dentist who is not a member of their network (a "non-participating" dentist).
-The trade off is if you do, you will be penalized with a lower level of plan benefits (higher deductibles, lower benefits, etc...).
+Some plans will allow you to receive service from a dentist who is not a member of their network (a "non-participating" dentist).
+The trade off is if you do, you will be penalized with a lower level of benefits (higher deductibles, lower coverage rates, etc...).

 How are benefits calculated?